gramps-project/gramps-web/README.md

 # Gramps.js

-Gramps.js is a responsive frontend for the <a href="https://github.com/gramps-project/gramps-webapi/">Gramps Web API</a>.
-Together, they provide a modern web app that allows to browse and collaboratively edit a genealogical database created with the <a href="https://gramps-project.org">Gramps</a> desktop application.
+Gramps.js is the responsive Javascript frontend of <a href="https://gramps-project.github.io/web/">Gramps Web</a>, a modern web app that allows to browse and collaboratively edit a genealogical database, based on and interoperable with the <a href="https://gramps-project.org">Gramps</a> desktop application.

 ## Screenshot